-- "A work which investigates not merely the origin of amber as a natural substance, but its history and associations as one of the oldest decorative objects sought and valued by men."-The Times. - "Mr. Arnold Buffum has taken to himself a pretty theme, and treated it in a manner which will commend itself to all readers of poetical taste and feeling for the picturesque. . .
-Prefixed to this second edition of his book is a brilliantly-coloured drawing of a valuable necklace of Sicilian amber, which gives an idea of the peculiar beauty of this much-coveted ornament."-The Daily News. - "A scholarly exposition of the ancient and modern claims and associations of amber as a gem. . . .
-There are many extremely interesting and picturesque facts in this attractive volume."-The Speaker. - "Mr. Buffum has made as much as it was possible to make of his subject. . . .
-'Trinacria's lustrous and pellucid sunstone' deserves all the good things he says about it."-The Saturday Review. - "Mr. Buffum, in these pages, treats of this beautiful gem tersely but fully, in all its details of variety of colour, its diverse uses, its different localities, and its literature." -The Morning Post. - "A correct and not unduly enthusiastic account of the history of the substance in fancy and fashion."-The Spectator.
+- "A work which investigates not merely the origin of amber as a natural substance, but its history and associations as one of the oldest decorative objects sought and valued by men."-The Times. - "Mr. Arnold Buffum has taken to himself a pretty theme, and treated it in a manner which will commend itself to all readers of poetical taste and feeling for the picturesque. . . .
+Prefixed to this second edition of his book is a brilliantly coloured drawing of a valuable necklace of Sicilian amber, which gives an idea of the peculiar beauty of this much-coveted ornament."-The Daily News. - "A scholarly exposition of the ancient and modern claims and associations of amber as a gem. . . .
+There are many extremely interesting and picturesque facts in this attractive volume."- The Speaker. - "Mr. Buffum has made as much as it was possible to make of his subject. . .
+'Trinacria's lustrous and pellucid sunstone' deserves all the good things he says about it."-The Saturday Review. - "Mr. Buffum, in these pages, treats of this beautiful gem tersely but fully, in all its details of colour, its diverse uses, its different localities, and its literature."-The Morning Post. - "A correct and not unduly enthusiastic account of the history of the substance in fancy and fashion."-The Spectator. - "This pleasant volume. . . .
+Mr. Buffum, in order to find out whether Sicilian amber was known to the ancients, cut through a certain number of amulets from the tombs, and he . . . recognized some of the wild colours that the women of Aci Reale wear in their necklaces. . . .
+He has, therefore, the assurance that with gold and ivory for settings, the women of antiquity had a radiant show in their jewel caskets."-The Pall Mall Gazette. - "Amber, as a servant of 'My Lady Nicotine,' is well known, but probably few are aware of its possibilities as a gem. . . .
+Mr. Buffum, in his interesting work, . . . treats of it very thoroughly, and with due regard for the glamour of poetry thrown round it by ancient writers in days when it was a jewel of recognized worth and popularity."-The Daily Telegraph. - "It is not surprising that there has been a demand for this little book, for it is full of interesting information very pleasantly conveyed."-The Globe. - "An interesting book."-Manchester Guardian.